BrandonBerchtold1/rocket_ascent_trajectory_optimizer/README.md

 # To use this rocket flight optimizer, do the following steps:

 TLDR:
+1) Navigate to Rocket "rocket_ascent_trajectory_optimizer\x64\Debug"
+2) Copy all contents and paste to "rocket_ascent_trajectory_optimizer"
+3) Navigate to "rocket_ascent_trajectory_optimizer\inputs" and edit "SIMULATION_INPUTS.JSON" with desired launch parameters.
+4) Navigate to "rocket_ascent_trajectory_optimizer" and run "Rocket Flight Simulator.exe"
+5) Simulation will open a window and display the live results.
+Press esc to exit.

+Alternatively:
-1) Navigate to Rocket "Flight Simulator\x64\Debug" and open "SIMULATION_INPUTS.JSON" then set variables as desired (see below for restrictions).
+1) Navigate to "rocket_ascent_trajectory_optimizer\inputs" and edit "SIMULATION_INPUTS.JSON" with desired launch parameters.
-2) Navigate to Rocket "Flight Simulator\x64\Debug" and run "Rocket Flight Simulator.exe" to run the simulation.
+2) Navigate to "rocket_ascent_trajectory_optimizer" and open "Rocket Flight Simulator.sln" and run from within Visual Studio.

 # Detailed Instructions:

-1) Navigate to Rocket Flight Simulator\x64\Debug\SIMULATION_INPUTS.JSON
+1) Navigate to "rocket_ascent_trajectory_optimizer\inputs" and edit "SIMULATION_INPUTS.JSON" with desired launch parameters.
-2) You can modify the variables in the SIMULATION_INPUTS.JSON file to match your mission.

 The file is setup by default for a Falcon 9 block 5 launch to a 500km orbit with 20000 kg of payload.
 The circularization burn is not yet included with this tool.
 The program will open a window and display each orbit itteration and the current pitch over angle being tested,